xster/flutter-wiki/Triage.md

 In addition, a bot takes care of these:
 * [Bugs pending feedback](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22waiting+for+customer+response%22+sort%3Aupdated-desc): close bugs with outstanding requests after 4 weeks, remove the label for bugs with answers.

-## News

-We also want to regularly check https://developer.apple.com/news/ for updates that might affect us.

 ## PRs